yogeshjamnor/yogeshjamnor/README.md

 ## 🚀 A passionate About MERN Stack Development and Java Development

-#Intern at Rego Digital Solution, Kothrud
+#Intern: Working on MERN-Stack Technologies at Rego Digital Solution, Kothrud

 ![Profile Banner](https://your-image-link.png)